Judiciary of Italy: Corte Suprema di Cassazione

-The Corte Suprema di Cassazione (en.
-Supreme Court of Cassation), commonly referred to as the Corte di cassazione, represents the pinnacle of the appellate system in Italy, functioning as the court of last resort.
+The Corte Suprema di Cassazione (Supreme Court of Cassation), commonly referred to as the Corte di cassazione, represents the pinnacle of the appellate system in Italy, functioning as the court of last resort.
 Located in the historic Palace of Justice in Rome, this court stands as the final arbiter in civil and criminal disputes.
 Beyond its role as the highest appellate authority, the Corte Suprema di Cassazione plays a crucial role in maintaining judicial consistency.
-It is tasked with ensuring the uniform application of law across the country's legal system (so called 'nomophylactic function'), including in inferior and appellate courts.
+It is tasked with ensuring the uniform application of law across the country's legal system ("nomophylactic function"), including in inferior and appellate courts.
 This encompasses a review not only of the judicial decisions themselves but also the methods and principles applied in reaching these decisions.
 Appeals before this court may only be raised for matter pertaining to the interpretation and application of the law, exclusive of issues related to facts.
 Additionally, the Corte di cassazione holds the unique responsibility of resolving jurisdictional disputes among lower courts.
-This includes determining which court - be it penal, civil, administrative, or military - is appropriately vested with the authority to hear a specific case.
+This includes determining which court, be it penal, civil, administrative, or military, is appropriately vested with the authority to hear a specific case.
 This function is vital in preventing jurisdictional overlap and confusion, thus upholding the efficiency and integrity of the legal process.
 As the apex of the Italian judicial hierarchy, the Supreme Court of Cassation's decisions set persuasive legal precedents, contributing significantly to the development and interpretation of Italian law.

 Prosecution

 Public prosecution is organised within public offices constituted before each tribunal, court of appeal and the Court of cassation.
-Each office, known as Procura della Repubblica, is managed by a Prosecutor of the Republic (it.
-Procuratore della Repubblica), supported by assistant prosecutors (it.
-Sostituto Procuratore).
+Each office, known as Procura della Repubblica, is managed by a Prosecutor of the Republic (procuratore della Repubblica), supported by assistant prosecutors (sostituto procuratore).